Pujari-Raj/CineWave-Video-App/README.md

 # 🚀 [Cinewave] <a name="about-project"></a>

-> Built a Video Streaming app using React-JS, Redux, and TailwindCSS, incorporating seamless integration with the YouTube Live API to provide real-time video content.The integration with the YouTube Live API enables real-time updates and ensures that users have access to the latest video content.Elegant loading animations using Shimmer UI enhance the overall user experience.
+> Built a Video Streaming app using React-JS, Redux, and TailwindCSS, incorporating seamlessintegration with the YouTube Live API to provide real-time video content.The integration with the YouTube Live API enables real-time updates and ensures that users have access to the latest video content.Elegant loading animations using Shimmer UI enhance the overall user experience.
 Users can effortlessly browse and stream videos from their favorite YouTube channels and playlists with a user-friendly interface and smooth navigation.